 Another benefit of using this type of pectin is that your jam or jelly requires minimal cooking.
 Just a few minutes to bring everything to a boil.
 Regular pectin, or no pectin recipes take at least 30 minutes on the stove.
 That's a win for me because it's already hot here in Arizona!

 I love to keep this jam on the chunky side, so I don't cook it for very long before adding the pectin.
 If you want the fruit mostly broken down, bring the strawberries and rhubarb to a simmer for 10 minutes or until everything is soft.

-And for a sweetener, I like erythritol or monkfruit.
-I think both taste more sugar-like than stevia, and they’re a much healthier option (at least as far as we know) than aspartame or sucralose.
-Two brands I use are Lakanto (monkfruit) and Swerve (erythritol).
-Both come in a variety of options (granular, powdered, brown sugar substitute, etc) so they’re great to have on hand.
+And for a sweetener, I like monk fruit or a monk fruit blend.
+I think it taste more sugar-like than stevia, and they're a much healthier option (at least as far as we know) than aspartame or sucralose.
+Two brands I use are Lakanto and Swerve.
+Both come in a variety of options (granular, powdered, brown sugar substitute, etc) so they're great to have on hand.

 One important thing to know about low or no sugar jam is that it has a shorter shelf life after it's opened.
 Sugar actually acts as a preservative, so without it, you should eat this within a week or so after you pop the lid.

 I put it in 8 oz. jars so I don't have to worry about finishing a whole 3 cups of jam at once.

 - 3-8 ounce canning jars with 2 piece lids